boucaron/Earthship/README.md

 Probably using a *pneumatic tamper* tool will speedup the process for the compaction of the material as shown in this video:  https://www.youtube.com/watch?v=9aFrWWON8VE, https://www.youtube.com/watch?v=HaGFrVGMzb4, it is also possible to find a cheaper electric one that can be used on a jack hammer (look for damper, compactor, tamper).
 It is also possible to automate the construction of the wall as shown here https://www.youtube.com/watch?v=4TXj5IIkUIY

+## Economics

+### Human Labour
+This is probably my main concern.
+The construction of a Earthship using Tires pounding is really huge for a *small* house: 900 to 1000 Tires with let say a lower-bound 1 to 1 hour and half (assuming you a have highly motivated, young and strong crew), it is about 1000 to 1500 hours: it means nearly 125 to 190 days of Tire pounding during 8 hours a day (excluding pauses).
+This is the part that should be highly automated.

+### Reused Materials
+It depends on which place you are, in Western Europe there is some recycling performed with different performances.
+Typically, I will not consider to use any metal from cans due to metal shortage and the recycling industry works correctly for this specific case.
+It would be down-recycling to put such metal in the walls as fillers, just use small to medium sized rocks locally available.

+### Insulation
+- Windows needs to be well very insulated and probably having a metal film to reduce heat losses.
+Orientation, micro-climate of the location and shadows during the day due to trees for instance must be taking care, also the surface of the windows needs to be optimized.
+Having only windows on a side is a problem.
+For instance in a Warm Temperature Climate it will make sense to have windows on the North.
+- The walls are mostly a kind of *rammed earth*, while providing Thermal mass it provides little insulation.
+Especially, the massive volume on The back of the house will act has a massive heat-sink during the winter in cold climates.
+A double wall with an insulator makes sense in such case, however using Tires prevents to choose the correct *width* for the inside walls providing the adequate Thermal mass while making it easy to heat-up during winter.
+Same comment for the basement insulation and the roof (on a case by case of course).
+Also you cannot put any insulator, because such walls needs to breath.
+Article: Design optimization of insulated cavity rammed earth walls for houses in Australia https://www.sciencedirect.com/science/article/abs/pii/S0378778814009396

 ## Links